 6. Edit the wp-config.php File with Your New Database Details

-The wp-config.php file is so crucial for a WordPress site as it controls the access between WordPress and website database, and a little mistake while configuring this file can make your site inaccessible.
+The wp-config.php file is so crucial for a WordPress site as it controls the access between WordPress and the website database, and a little mistake while configuring this file can make your site inaccessible.

 - Open the public_html folder again from FileZilla and search the wp-config.php file.